aykhan019/Coursera.Notes/README.md

 ## Usage
 This project uses GitHub Actions for automation, so no manual execution is required.
 Ensure the following:

-1. **Secrets Configuration**: Add your Notion integration token, top page ID and GitHub action token as GitHub repository secrets.
+1. **Secrets Configuration**: Add your Notion integration token, top page ID, and GitHub action token as GitHub repository secrets.
     - `NOTION_TOKEN`: Your Notion API token.
     - `TOP_PAGE_ID`: The ID of the Notion page from which to start exporting.
     - `ACTIONS_TOKEN` - A token used for pushing changes.